vaginessa/dns-wiki/TCP-security.md

 IPv6 hardening
 ------------

-If you're not on any nativ IPv6 environment you can simply skip this step and disable IPv6 global.
-To avoid slow Wifi connections and other problems it could also be useful to use IPv4, since this seems to be problematic on some ROMs.
+:exclamation: If you're not on any nativ IPv6 environment you can simply skip this step and disable IPv6 global.
+To avoid slow Wifi connections and other problems it could also be useful to use IPv4, since this seems to be problematic on some ROMs. :exclamation:

+IPv6 does not use [ARP](http://en.wikipedia.org/wiki/ARP_spoofing) but [neighbor discovery protocols](http://tools.ietf.org/html/rfc4861) implemented over [ICMPv6](http://tools.ietf.org/html/rfc4443), which allow machine hosts to discover the physical address of other members on the local link.

 Known IPv6 specific attacks: <br>
 • Router Advertisement related attacks (MiTM, router redirection, DoS, etc) <br>